CSSE6400/spamoverflow-larsmoan/README.md

 I.e one process should simply save the scan-request and another should continously work on the database and actually do the scan requests themselves.
 For now, this is done in the same process.

-1. Extract the priority from the scan request via the email_id and save it in the database.
+1. Rewrite the post request so that it doesnt run the spamhammer directly
-2.
+2. Ensure that it is domains returned and not actually the links themselves